AstroKriel/Asgard/README.md

 ### Keeping everything up to date

-To pull the latest `main` for every submodule (including after a fresh clone):
+To pull the latest changes for every submodule (this is also needed after a fresh clone), then run:

 ```bash
 git submodule update --remote --recursive